 Photo courtesy of Hotel Matilda

-Hotel MatildaWhen it opened in 2010, this boutique hotel injected a bit of contemporary style to San Miguel’s old town hotel scene—and the accolades have been coming ever since.
-Set off a quiet side street a block from the lush Parque Juárez, and past a small entry courtyard shaded by jacaranda trees, the hotel has filled its public spaces with modern art and decor, from the video installation wall behind reception and Aldo Chaparro light sculpture in the bar to the works by noted “naked crowd” photographer Spencer Tunick in the hallways.
-(The one standout note to history is the 1940s-era painting of the owner’s mother, Matilda—the hotel’s namesake—by Diego Rivera that hangs in the ground-floor lounge.)
-The bright and airy rooms are spread out over a few small structures, with streamlined custom furnishings, lots of glass, plush linens, and Malin + Goetz bath amenities.
-A small infinity-edge pool sits in the central courtyard, below which lies an excellent jewel-box spa offering Natura Bisse and Tata Harper facials, therapeutic massages, and body treatments using products custom-blended in the on-site apothecary, using fresh ingredients like corn, cocoa, and locally grown lavender; a private hammam rounds out the perks.
-Enjoy drinks and light bites at the second-floor bar and flavorful meals at the indoor/outdoor Moxi restaurant, featuring menus by celebrated chef Enrique Olvera, of Mexico City’s highly ranked Pujol.
+Hotel MatildaWhen it opened in 2010, the Matilda injected contemporary style into San Miguel’s old-town hotel scene—and the accolades have been pouring in ever since.
+On a quiet side street a block from the lush Parque Juárez—and past a small entry courtyard shaded by jacaranda trees—the boutique lodging has filled its public spaces with modern art and decor: Witness the video installation wall behind the reception area, the Aldo Chaparro light sculpture in the bar, and the works by noted “naked crowd” photographer Spencer Tunick in the hallways.
+(One piece that doesn’t fit the mold is the 1940s-era painting by Diego Rivera of the owner’s mother Matilda, which hangs in the ground-floor lounge.)
+Bright and airy guest rooms are spread out over a few small structures and have streamlined custom furnishings, plush linens, and Malin + Goetz bath amenities.
+Cap a morning spent touring the city’s famous cathedral with a dip in the small infinity-edge pool that sits in the central courtyard, or a Tata Harper facial at the jewel-box spa; body treatments use fresh ingredients like corn, cocoa, and locally grown lavender custom-blended in the on-site apothecary, and a private hammam rounds out the perks.
+Then enjoy elevated local delicacies at the indoor/outdoor Moxi restaurant, featuring ever-changing tasting menus by celebrated Mexico City chef Enrique Olvera.